Metatronsdoob369/Domicile/ARCHITECTURE.md

 ### The Contract-Driven Solution

-This platform introduces a revolutionary approach:
+This platform introduces a revolutionary approach:                        .
 - **Structured Contracts**: Every agent interaction is defined by a typed, validated contract
 - **Policy Governance**: Independent policy engine ensures all actions comply with rules
-- **Trust-Based Selection**: Agents are selected based on proven performance metrics
+- **Trust-Based Selection**: Agents are selected based on proven performance metrics **The CIRCADIAN PHILOSOPHY**
-- **Self-Evolving System**: The platform can propose and approve its own improvements
+- **Self-Evolving System**: The platform can propose and approve its own improvements, off peak hours.
+It doesnt sleep....it dreams, about its desisions vs. out comes

 - **Enterprise-Grade Observability**: Complete audit trails and real-time monitoring

 ### Market Impact